February 20, 2020 (every 3rd Thurs through May!)

 Please Join Our Club!

-If you are a Conservative woman or man, we'd love to welcome you!
+If you are a like-minded woman or man, we welcome you!
 Our members are enthusiastic, informal, and engaged.

 COMMON CORE UPDATE: